ruemisa/munderdifflin/README.md

 # Paper Planes #

-Paper plan es is a one-page web layout template for a paper company that wishes to go green.
+**Paper planes** is a one-page web layout template for a paper company that wishes to go green.

 ## Table of Contents ##